Sianwroejones/Art_Crit/README.md

 Testing Testing Testing

 While I have tried fixing these error messages to the best of my ability, some still remain.
-They appear to mostly be trivial things
+They appear to mostly be trivial things.
+I changed a couple of the suggested errors and it completely changed the structure of my page, so those ones I had to leave.

 Python: